arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

   for BLM, not a bad for other casters (including healers).
-Please note that frequent usage on resource limited jobs (like physical DPS) may cause issues with these resources (TP for physical jobs, MP for casters). _Does not_ increase DoTs potency.
-May has some other usages, for example, my co-healer found it is useful if you need to resurrect several people in limited amount of time with no Lightspeed and Swiftcast off cooldown (To be honest in my opinion it is trash uses anyway: Enhanced Arrow gives you 20% of 8 sec base cooldown
+Please note that frequent usage on resource limited jobs (like physical DPS) may cause issues with these resources (TP for physical jobs, MP for casters). _Does not_ increase DoTs potency.It may have some other usages, for example, my co-healer found it is useful if you need to resurrect several people in limited amount of time with no Lightspeed and Swiftcast off cooldown (To be honest in my opinion it is trash uses anyway: Enhanced Arrow gives you 20% of 8 sec base cooldown